-Serve tooth decay (and even tooth loss) can be an extremely difficult and distressing situation for anyone to find themselves in.
+Serve tooth decay can be an extremely difficult and distressing situation for anyone.
 This is similar to one of Synergy’s patients, Jaqueline, who came in for a consultation with Dr Bagasi about how her teeth were negatively affecting her health in various ways.

-Jaqueline showed clear signs of chronic periodontal disease (an advanced form of gingivitis), which was affecting her self-confidence and daily eating habits.
-The patient was in severe discomfort when she came in to speak to Dr. Bagasi, and she was losing weight at an alarming rate.
-The recommended treatment plan for Jaqueline was to fit a Full Upper Implant Retained Bridge in order to replace the severe loss of teeth caused by gum disease.
+Jaqueline presented clear signs of chronic periodontal disease (an advanced form of gingivitis), which was affecting her self-confidence and daily eating habits.
+The patient was in severe discomfort when she came in to speak to Dr Bagasi, and she was losing weight at an alarming rate.
+The recommended treatment plan for Jaqueline was to fit a full upper retained bridge in order to replace the severe loss of teeth caused by gum disease.

 The Initial Stage

 Synergy applies the safest possible process for each procedure.
 The initial stage examined Jaqueline with the CT scanner.
 This is what Synergy call their ‘CT Guided Surgery’ approach, whereby the CT scanner has multiple uses.
 From this, surgeons can assess their patient’s bone levels, any infection, nerve position, sinus position, and various other things that will assess the patient’s suitability for the surgery.
 In Jaqueline’s case, Dr Bagasi gave her the go-ahead and began preparing the next stages of her dental implant treatment.